smith-garrett/FirstPassageTools.jl/README.md

 > fp = fpdistribution(T, A, p0)
 ```

 From here, the distribution can be fit to data.
-Tutorials are coming soon!
+See the notebooks directory for additional
+tutorials and parameter recovery exercises.

 Available methods for first-passage time distributions include `mean()`, `var()`, `rand()`,
 `pdf()`, `logpdf()`, `cdf()`, and `quantile()`.